 Describe the development and implementation of a plan to address the current and projected needs for qualified personnel including, the coordination and facilitation of efforts between the designated State unit and institutions of higher education and professional associations to recruit, prepare, and retain personnel who are qualified, including personnel from minority backgrounds and personnel who are individuals with disabilities.

 DVR, with the support of the Commissioner of the Department of Labor, continues to work closely with the State of Maine’s Bureau of Human Resources (BHR) to fill vacancies.
 Recent recruitment efforts have included electronic vacancy postings on national and State of Maine websites, local postings with community providers and information sharing with USM, the only Maine College that offers a rehabilitation program.
 Recruitment efforts for fully qualified rehabilitation counselors have become increasingly difficult, in comparison to previous years.
-With high turnover rates and less than desirable number of candidates graduating from the University of Southern Maine (USM), Maine’s sole rehabilitation counseling program, the division has struggled with finding and hiring fully qualified candidates, as defined by the RSA.
-During FFY 2014, twelve rehabilitation counselors were hired; eleven of the twelve Rehabilitation Counselors hired, that is 92 percent, were not fully qualified by RSA standards.
-Currently, 57 percent of all rehabilitation counselors do not meet fully qualified status.
-Twenty two of the rehabilitation counselors that work for DVR require a Master’s degree to meet the standard.
-An additional five counselors require “core” courses.
-As noted in the chart above, thirteen individuals are currently enrolled in an education program in order to meet the standards, as outlined.
+With high turnover rates and less than desirable number of candidates graduating from the University of Southern Maine (USM), Maine’s sole rehabilitation counseling program, the division has ****sometimes****struggled with finding and hiring ******** qualified candidates.********. ********.
 The DVR Director sits on the Advisory Board of the University of Southern Maine’s Rehabilitation Counseling program, strengthening and coordinating the relationship between the two organizations.
 DVR invites USM and UMF faculty to participate in training opportunities throughout the year.
 A Rehabilitation Consultant works closely with the Bureau of Human Resources to assist eligible individuals with disabilities to access Maine State Government’s "Special Appointment" program.
 DVR has a number of staff with disabilities and provides appropriate accessibility accommodations to support employment.
 The State of Maine is an Equal Employment Opportunity/Affirmative Action employer.
-An area of concern for Maine DVR is the retention of qualified staff.
-The State of Maine has recently begun to offer merit or cost of living increases again after being discontinued in 2008.
+An area of concern for Maine DVR is the retention of qualified staff. ********.
 DVR is committed to offering personnel development opportunities that enhance the work environment and support service delivery.
 DVR continues to review and assess essential job functions within the Division in view of the CSPD requirements and seeks the development of alternative and evidence–based approaches in the provision and maintenance of high quality service delivery.

 3. Personnel Standards